- January 30, 2020

 - Your longer-term goal may be to build your image and credibility

 - Look for publications that reach your target audience

 - Identify other options

 - Budget realistically for the time and costs involved

 PR helps create interest within the company.
-Areas that you need to consider when trying to create interest are Journalists will only cover your story if they think it is interesting or newsworthy.
-Your story needs to be new and surprising, amusing and funny, important to the readership and linked with famous people and places.
+Areas that you need to consider when trying to create interest are journalists as they will only cover your story if they think it is interesting or newsworthy.
+Your story needs to be new and surprising, amusing and funny, important to the readership and linked with people and places.

 Bad PR is when you have no underlying plan, no strategy and no real purpose.
 It doesn’t build a good image of the company and its products or services.
 Therefore, it is important you try and avoid bad publicity.
-Examples of bad publicity could be disgruntled employees, complaints for customers and crisis and accidents.
-If you do have bad publicity it is important to put your side of the story, do not let journalist speak directly to your employees and take action.
+Examples of bad publicity could be disgruntled employees, complaints from customers, crises and accidents.
+If you do have bad publicity it is important to put your side of the story, do not let journalists speak directly to your employees and take action.

 To learn more about effective PR contact us on 01613394989 or email email@example.com.